Last Updated on February 15, 2023 by Cheryl Moreo

 The Buyer’s Guide to Rigid Heddle Looms is here to help you evaluate my three top picks.
-A Rigid Heddle Loom is a great place to start on your weaving experience.
+A Rigid Heddle Loom is a great place to start your weaving experience.
 But, finding the best loom for you can be a challenging and confusing job.

-- Do you want a lightweight loom or heavier loom?
+- Do you want a lightweight loom or a heavier loom?
 A heavier loom facilitates weaving.
 Portability?
 Do you want a folding loom?

 - Assembly Required?
 Some of the looms require full assembly.

 - Shed positions.
 Does the heddle hang in the warp?
 Can the heddle be set on blocks/slots for the up shed and hook below for the down shed?